 3 – Balance Holiday Goodies With Healthy Choices

-During the holiday months, we often are faced with foods that we would otherwise never consider eating.
-At parties and events, we encounter a tempting array of rich, fatty, and sugary foods.
+During the holidays, we often face foods that we would otherwise never consider eating.
+We encounter a tempting array of rich, fatty, and sugary foods at parties and events.
 Limiting the amount you eat, and/or creating balance during the day can help you keep feeling your best.
 For instance, if you know you have a get-together in the evening, be sure to eat light and healthy during the day.

 Some healthy choices you can make and continue through the holidays, include: